 - Priority boarding for you and up to 8 companions traveling on the same reservation

 Just don’t forget that in order to have access to Delta lounges you’ll need a same-day boarding pass for Delta.
-You can bring up to 2 guests but you’ll pay $29 per person.
+You can bring up to two guests but you’ll pay $29 per person.

 Another perk of the card?
 It can also help you earn Delta elite status.

-To qualify for Delta elite status you need to earn a certain amount of:
+To qualify for Delta status, you need to earn a certain amount of:

 - MQMs or MQSs (Medallion Qualifying Segments)

 - Status Boost™: You can earn 15,000 MQMs after you spend $30,000 on your card in a calendar year.
 You can earn this bonus up to four times per year (for 60,000 MQMs)

 - Application fee credit for Global Entry or TSA PreCheck